aajonusnet/aajonusnet/texts/Newsletters/FLU - Viral Tools Improve Health.md

 From the moment we awaken, I suggest consuming:

 * 1 raw egg every 30-60 minutes
-* After each raw egg, eat 1 teaspoon @[MOISTURIZING/LUBRICATION FORMULA DRINK](https://healthfully.ai/recipe/moisturizing-formula)
+* After each raw egg, eat 1 teaspoon MOISTURIZING/LUBRICATION FORMULA DRINK, see @[page 146](the-recipe-for-living-without-disease?s=page%2B146&pos=177216)
 * At about 3 PM eat a grapefruit with either avocado or raw cream
 * At about 7 PM eat 1/2-1 pound fowl or ocean-caught fish.
 * Immediately before sleep consume 1 cup warm raw milk or raw kefir.